Znapi/project-player/README.md

 Currently, this project requires:

-* OS X (10.10 and later tested)
-* GNU Make (should be included with OS X)
+* GNU Make
 * SDL2 (https://libsdl.org/)
 * cmph (http://cmph.sourceforge.net/)
 * SOIL (http://lonesock.net/soil.html)

-Ideally, this project would support Linux and Windows as well.
-Feel free to help with making this project cross platform!
+This project has only been tested on OS X 10.10 and later.
+Whether or not it can be built and run on Linux and Windows(with MinGW or Cygwin) is unknown.
+Feel free to test and help make this project cross platform!

 # Building